Health Insurance – A Must for Enrollment

 To study in Germany and enroll at KU, you are required to have valid health insurance.
 Please take care of this as early as possible, as the process may take some time.
 In general, there are two options:

-If you come from a country that has a social security agreement with Germany (e.g., EU member states with an EHIC), your current health insurance may be recognized in Germany.
+If you come from a country with a social security agreement (e.g. EU member state with EHIC), your health insurance can be recognized in Germany.

-Please note: Private travel insurance policies (e.g., through credit cards or short-term providers) are not automatically accepted and may prevent you from switching to statutory insurance later on.
+Please note: Private travel or credit card insurances are not automatically recognized and may prevent you from later switching to a German statutory health insurance.

 If your current insurance is not recognized in Germany, you must sign up for German health insurance.